Guide to Cher & Properties for Sale in Department 18

 Types of Properties for Sale in Cher

 Discover Berry's gentle heart, where history, charm, and rural beauty unite.
 In Cher, stone farmhouses, manors, and modern homes blend into hill and vineyard landscapes.
-The region offers a diverse property market, appealing to heritage lovers and modern buyers.
+The region offers a diverse property market that appeals to heritage lovers and modern buyers.
 Cher's housing reflects its rural roots and evolving lifestyles, balancing historic architecture, countryside, and value, ideal for families and those seeking a heritage-modern blend.

 Common Property Styles in the Department